Dr Rob Bramley uses an understanding of vineyard variability to tailor winegrowing for specific goals.

 Dr Rob Bramley: understanding variability in agricultural production

-Dr Rob Bramley is a Principal Research Scientist in CSIRO’s Agricultural and Forest Ecosystems program and is the Site Leader for CSIRO Sustainable Ecosystems in Adelaide, South Australia.
+Dr Rob Bramley is a Principal Research Scientist in CSIRO Ecosystem Sciences’ Agricultural Systems program and is the Site Leader for CSIRO Waite Campus in Adelaide, South Australia.
+He is a member of the Divisional Leadership Team for CSIRO Ecosystem Sciences (CES) and Chair of the CES Site Leaders’ Forum.

-He leads research on vineyard variability and precision viticulture in the Food Futures Flagship and on the application of precision agriculture in sugarcane and cereal production in the Sustainable Agriculture Flagship.
+He leads research on vineyard variability and precision viticulture and on the application of precision agriculture in sugarcane production in the Sustainable Agriculture Flagship.
+He is also involved in work which aims to assist the wine industry with understanding and managing soil quality.

 Dr Bramley's research interests are in understanding how knowledge of variability in the biophysical environment in which crops are grown can be used to tailor crop production and subsequent processing to meet yield, quality and environmental targets.

-He has been involved in precision agriculture research since 1996, and over the last 10 years in particular, has been instrumental in the development of precision viticulture techniques and zonal vineyard management.
+He has been involved in precision agriculture research since 1996, and has been instrumental in the development of precision viticulture techniques and zonal vineyard management.

 Dr Bramley believes that precision agriculture should be regarded as a generic approach to crop production in which spatial information about the production system is used to make better management decisions than would be possible without that information.